วันที่นำเข้าข้อมูล 26 Oct 2023

 Trade

 - Economic relations have long been at the forefront of Thai-UK relations.
-Currently, the UK is Thailand’s fourth largest trading partner in Europe, with bilateral trade in 2023 reaching around 6 billion pounds.
-Thailand exported goods worth 3.5 billion pounds to the UK, most of which were poultry, automobiles and parts, jewellery, motorcycles and components, and rubber products.
-The value of imported goods from the UK was around 2.5 billion pounds, mainly comprising machinery, electrical circuit boards, alcohol and beverages, pharmaceutical products and medical tools and equipment.
+Currently, the UK is Thailand’s fourth largest trading partner in Europe, with bilateral trade in 2024 reaching around 5,200 million pounds.
+Thailand exported goods worth 3,300 million pounds to the UK, most of which were poultry, automobiles and parts, jewellery, and motorcycles and components.
+The value of imported goods from the UK was around 1,900 million pounds, mainly comprising machinery, electrical circuit boards, alcohol and beverages, and pharmaceutical products.

 Investment

-- In terms of investment, the Thailand Board of Investment (BOI) in 2023 approved 21 investment applications from British companies, totalling some 102 million pounds.
+- In terms of investment, the Thailand Board of Investment (BOI) in 2024 approved 16 investment applications from British companies, totalling some 1.1 million pounds.
+Additionally, between 2018 and 2023, the BOI approved 120 British investment applications with a total value of 365 million pounds.
+The majority of these applications were in the digital industry.

 Bilateral Economic Mechanisms